itsSynn/grimarillion-lightweight-mod-patch/README.md

 ## Installation

-1. Run `merge.bat` from the Grim Dawn installation directory and follow the prompts.
+1. Run `merge.bat` and follow the prompts.

 ## Patch Info